vik-ma/Price-Performance-Scraper/INCLUDED_MODELS.md

 #### NOTES ABOUT CPU MODELS
 - No workstation CPUs are included.
-- Only socket AM5, AM4 and LGA 1700 CPUs are included.
+- Only socket AM5, AM4, LGA 1851 and LGA 1700 CPUs are included.
 - CPU-Gaming benchmarks are not entirely accurate.